 The Luangwa River is the most undisturbed major river system in Africa and is the life-blood of South Luangwa National Park.
-At just 9052 square kilometers its not the largest but has the greatest Leopard density of any other park.
-The now famous ‘walking safari’ originated in the park with Norman Carr, and it’s one of the best ways to experience Africa’s incredible animals diversity right outside your comfort zone.
+At just 9052 square kilometres its not the largest but has the greatest Leopard density of any other park.
+The now famous ‘walking safari’ originated in the park with Norman Carr, and it’s one of the best ways to experience Africa’s incredible animal diversity right outside your comfort zone.
 The seasons enhance the richness of the park which changes from bare bush in the winter, to lush, green vegetation in the summer months.
 The park boasts 60 different mammal species as well as 400 of Zambia’s 732 species of birds.

 While still offering the most authentic, immersive and connected safari experiences, Zambia is very well connected with easy international flight connections into Lusaka.
 While there is no national airline, within Zambia, ProFlight services many of the small destinations allowing your safari logistics to be seamless.